pvelas/ws-vm_manager/readme.md

 #### Metadata
 If possible and guest tools are available it will show primary IP of VM.
-After IP it will list all MAC adresses of ethernet devices found in vmx file.
+After IP it will list all MAC addresses of ethernet devices found in vmx file.
 Sometime additional NIC is not visible in UI and this will tell me that I should be careful.